lpeil/MySQL-Select-PHP-Pagination/README.md

-# mysql-select-php-pagination
+# MySQL Select and PHP pagination

-Select in MySQL and show in a PHP table with pagination
+Select in  your MySQL table and show in PHP with a simple pagination